The Epilepsy Transition to Adulthood: How To Help Your Child | MyEpilepsyTeam

 Talk With Others Who Understand

 How do you manage childhood-onset epilepsy while setting your child up for a successful future?
-If you raised a child with epilepsy, do you have any advice on facilitating a smooth transition to adult life?
+If you raised a child with epilepsy, do you have advice on facilitating a smooth transition to adult life?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Kiran Chaudhari, M.B.B.S., M.D., Ph.D. is a specialist in pharmacology and neuroscience and is passionate about drug and device safety and pharmacovigilance.
 Learn more about him here.